AminaAzzmouri/skillfolio-backend/README.md

 # Goals: Introduce a computed or persisted **status field** (e.g., on_track, achieved, expired).

 - Computed option: calculate status dynamically from `progress_percent` and `deadline` in the serializer (no schema change).
-- Persisted option: add a `status` field in the model (with choices) and update automatically when goals are met or deadlines pass.
+- Persisted option: add a DB `status` field in the model (with choices) and update automatically when goals are met or deadlines pass.

 * This would make goals more informative by clearly showing whether they are still in progress, completed, or expired.

 # Admin polish (future):

 - Group fields in detail forms (Basic Info, Guided Fields, Links)
-- Add inline previews for related certificates/projects

 # Permissions (optional):